top of page

 How Old Heresies Can Help Us Communicate Today

-Recently I was walking my dog around our new neighborhood.
+Recently, I was walking my dog around our new neighborhood.
 I am still one wrong turn from being lost, but I’m slowly figuring out the maze of streets around us.
-Coming around one corner we approached a neighbor who was working in his yard.
+Coming around a corner, we approached a neighbor working in his yard.
 His back was turned to us, but I noticed he was wearing a red hat.
-In a matter of moments, I caught myself making a lot of assumptions about him.
-It was the color red that we saw a lot in 2016 and 2020 if you know what I mean.
+In a matter of moments, I found myself making many assumptions about him.
+It was the color red that we saw a lot in 2016 and 2020, if you know what I mean.

-A similar thing happened when I saw a person wearing a rainbow-colored shirt the other day, only to realize that it has nothing to do with the LGBTQ+ movement.
+A similar thing happened when I saw someone wearing a rainbow-colored shirt the other day, only to realize it had nothing to do with the LGBTQ+ movement.
 In a matter of seconds, I yet again created a narrative, only to be put in my place for the second time in a matter of days.

 If you are thinking to yourself, “Wesley is a lot more judgmental than I thought,” then you’d be right.
-It honestly surprised me how hypocritical I’ve been recently, but it has been a good opportunity to honestly look in the mirror and challenge my assumptions.
-I have a lot of work to do on myself as you can tell.
+It honestly surprised me how hypocritical I’ve been recently, but it's been a good opportunity to look in the mirror and challenge my assumptions.
+I have a lot of work to do on myself, as you can tell.

-Psychologists have taught us that we quickly categorize situations, and even individuals, so that we can function in a fast-paced world.
+Psychologists have taught us that we quickly categorize situations and even individuals so we can function in a fast-paced world.
 So many of our decisions are formed at a subconscious level.
-If we had to meticulously think through every situation then we wouldn't get much done.
-Simply driving a car to work requires numerous decisions, many of which we do without even consciously thinking.
-Add on top of that, complex relationships and the numerous tasks that we must perform daily, and you can see why humans rely on assumptions to simplify their decision-making process.
+If we had to meticulously think through every situation, then we wouldn't get much done.
+Simply driving a car to work requires numerous decisions, many of which we make without even consciously thinking.
+Add on top of that complex relationships and the numerous tasks that we must perform daily, and you can see why humans rely on assumptions to simplify their decision-making process.
 Categorizing the world we live in actually streamlines much of what we do.
 It is a good thing until it's not.

 It’s good until it begins affecting our relationships.